BienLuky/CacheQuant/README.md

 ```

 ### 💠 Pretrained Model
 Pre-trained models for DDPM are automatically downloaded by the code.
-For LDM and Stable Diffusion experiments, download relevant pre-trained models to `mainldm/models/ldm` following the instructions in the *[latent-diffusion](https://github.com/CompVis/latent-diffusion#model-zoo)* and *[stable-diffusion](https://github.com/CompVis/stable-diffusion#weights)* repos.
+For LDM and Stable Diffusion experiments, download relevant pre-trained models to `mainldm/models/ldm` following the instructions in the *[latent-diffusion](https://github.com/CompVis/latent-diffusion#model-zoo)* and *[stable-diffusion](https://github.com/CompVis/stable-diffusion#weights)* repos, **Note:** The LDM weights are based on the **cin256-v2** version, which we provide at the following [link](https://drive.google.com/file/d/1C5l37OobWZiHoeFwO0NyKfequ5aN9iol/view?usp=drive_link).

 ### 📕 Data
 Please download all original datasets used for evaluation from each dataset’s official website.
 We provide prompts for Stable Diffusion in `mainldm/prompt`.